 The men of the hallmoot say that they ought to hold two lawmoots a year; that is, one around St. Martin's feastday [11 November] and the other around Lent.
-All fishermen who belong to the hallmoot ought to be present.
-Whoever defaults in appearance shall incur an amercement of 21d.
-Henceforth that hallmoot should prohibit that any fishmonger buy fresh fish before mass has been celebrated at the Chapel on the Bridge or at St. Martin's church.
-They also say that fishermen should sell fresh fish [only] after mass, and salt fish [after] prime.
+All fishermen and those who are members of the hallmoot ought to be in attendance.
+Whoever defaults in appearance falls liable to an amercement of 21d.
+Furthermore, it should be prohibited, on the occasion of such hallmoots, that any fishmonger buy fresh fish before mass has been celebrated in the chapel on the Bridge or at St. Martin's church.
+They also say that fishermen should sell fresh fish [only] after mass, and salt fish [after] Prime.

-None of the fishmongers should act against free trade in fish beyond the prescribed boundaries.
-These are the boundaries: the Chapel on the Bridge; Baynard's Castle; Jordan's quay; except for fish set out [publicly] for sale, the same at Barking, Northfleet, Dartford, or any other market.
+Also, none of the fishmongers should go outside the established boundaries for [purposes of acquiring] fish.
+These are the boundaries: the chapel on the Bridge; Baynard's Castle; Jordan's quay; excepting where fish is set out [publicly] for sale, as at Barking, Northfleet, Dartford, or any other market.

-No-one may buy fish from a ship that is afloat until it has moored.
+No-one may buy fish from a ship that is afloat until it has been moored.

 No-one should declare any fish unless they are his own goods, concerning fish [acquired] for profit or loss.

 Men of the said trade are to give their bailiff 26s.8d a year [as salary]; that is, 13s.4d around Christmas, and the remainder around Easter; that is, [in?] farthings, halfpennies and pennies, such as the [toll] collectors are able to collect.
 The reason for the 26s.8d is because if a member of the hallmoot is impleaded in the [city] husting, the bailiff's duty is to have the plea transferred from there to the husting in the Bridge Street hallmoot, [and his duties also include] distraining their [i.e. fishmongers'] debtors.